jlduran/rpi/README.md

 As a recommended best practice, we currently keep the base system with a UFS file system, and external drives with ZFS (similar to [schenkeveld10]).

-> [!NOTE]
-> At the moment, poudriere needs a number of fixes.
-In the meantime, use https://github.com/jlduran/poudriere/tree/quilt.

 ## Create a new image

 1. Create a poudriere jail with a `GENERIC-MMCCAM-NODEBUG` kernel